-- We explain the school rules and we expect parents and carers to read them and support them. - We explain the adaptations made to school rules and behaviour due to Coronavirus - We communicate clearly with parents how we have adapted our behaviour policy due to the Coronavirus - We expect parents and carers to support their child's learning, and to cooperate with the school, as set out in the 'Home-School Agreement'. - We try to build a supportive dialogue between the home and the school, and we inform parents and carers immediately if we have concerns about their child's welfare or behaviour. - If the school has to use reasonable sanctions to punish a child, we expect parents and carers to support the actions of the school. - If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
+- Support their child in adhering to the pupil code of conduct and Coronavirus class charter. (appendix 1) - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher and/or SENDCO promptly - Support their child's learning, and to cooperate with the school and its policies - Be an active participant in a supportive dialogue between home and the school, we will inform parents and careers immediately if we have concerns about a child's welfare or behaviour. - If the school has to use reasonable sanctions to punish a child, we expect parents and carers to support the actions of the school. - If a parent or carer has concerns about the way their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Headteacher or the school governors.
-If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.
+If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented. - During the Coronavirus pandemic, adhere to guides set out for arrivals, departures and remind their child on how to move around in the classroom and wider school School has explained the adaptations made to school rules and behaviour due to the Coronavirus pandemic.
+Parents are fully aware of the amendments to expected behaviour and its implications for the whole school from September 2020.
+We will continue to communicate through the school website, newsletters, My Ed on how well the children are executing the new procedures.